OVRO 40m Telescope

 Since 2008 over 1,500 blazars have been monitored on a ~3-day cadence at 15 GHz.
 Caltech thanks the hundreds of astronomers worldwide who have contacted us leading to an average of over one paper per month in refereed journals using 40 m Telescope data since 2008.

 The number of requests for OVRO 40 m data has increased to the point where it is unmanageable with our current resources.
-Given the total lack of agency funding, the program is maintained voluntarily, by our small collaboration, for the purpose of advancing our joint research programs.
-We no longer maintain the program as a community service.
+Thus, we no longer maintain the program as a community service.

 We will continue to support our ongoing collaborations to the best of our ability, but we no longer provide 40 m data to the community at large.